gitter-badger/ywam-firebase/README.md

 ### brand App for your base
 Add brand primary and secondaring colors

-Add logos
+Add logos (these will be used both for the web app and for email templates)
+- /src/statics/logo_black_square.png
-- /assets/logos/logo_black_square.png
+- /src/statics/logo_white_square.png
-- /assets/logos/logo_white_square.png
+- /src/statics/logo_black_horizonal.png
-- /assets/logos/logo_black_horizonal.png
+- /src/statics/logo_white_horizonal.png

+Add icons to
-- /assets/logos/logo_white_horizonal.png
+- /src/statics/icons
+and list in manifest.json